 The app will be free to download in both Google Play and iTunes app store.

 No, the FT Aviator works in concert with your DJI radio, preserving the transmission of high-quality video data.
-We have developed our FT Nav app through DJI’s software developer kit, catered to the unique features of our system, so the basic look and feel will be very familiar to DJI pilots.
+We have developed our Fluidity app through DJI’s software developer kit, catered to the unique features of our system, so the basic look and feel will be very familiar to DJI pilots.

 Flying with the FT Aviator

 For commercial drone operators, the FT Aviator will open up capabilities that might otherwise require a second video operator.
 You’ll not only be able to adjust your FT Aviator’s responsiveness on the fly (in order to speed to the scene quickly and then slow rates for a detailed inspection, for example), you’ll have more capacity to focus on the job you’re out there to do, rather than how you’re going to get to your target.
 Additionally, given the ease of piloting with the FT Aviator, you’ll need less proficiency training to stay current, and enterprise clients should be able to onboard new pilots with less initial training time.